Basketball moves: Putback and tip-in

 A putback describes a situation where a player secures an offensive rebound, then immediately scores a basket.
 If the player secures the rebound while in the air, for the shot to be considered a putback, the player can land on the ground before shooting, but cannot dribble before taking the shot.
 If the player does not secure the rebound but instead taps the ball into the basket, it is considered a tip-in.
 There is a point where the difference between a putback and a tip-in is subjective (e.g., a one-handed rebound in the air followed by a shot before touching the ground).
 A putback jam is a spectacular alternative to the tip-in, where the ball is slam-dunked off the rebound in the same motion.
-Bill Russell would use this move during his college days in the mid-1950s Josh Smith and Kenyon Martin are more recent users of the putback jam.
-It is also a primary source of scoring for All-Star center Dwight Howard, who led the NBA in dunks in the 2008–09, 2009–10 and 2010–11 seasons.
+Bill Russell would use this move during his college days in the mid-1950s.
+It was a primary source of scoring for All-Star center Dwight Howard, who led the NBA in dunks in the 2008–09, 2009–10 and 2010–11 seasons.
+More famous examples of putbacks and tip-ins were Derrick White's crucial game-winning tip-in to avoid elimination and win Game 6 of the 2023 Eastern Conference Finals against the Heat, Aaron Gordon's buzzer-beating dunk in Game 4 of the 2025 first round of the Western Conference playoffs against the Clippers, the first known game-winning buzzer-beater putback dunk in NBA playoff history, and OG Anunoby's game-winning tip-in with 1.2 seconds remaining to win Game 4 of the NBA Finals against the Spurs.